Felix Finisterre

+Felix Terry Finisterre is a Saint Lucian politician, former teacher and sustainable tourism consultant who has served as acting Governor-General of Saint Lucia since 1 August 2026.
+He was previously the Saint Lucia Labour Party member of the House of Assembly for Babonneau and a government minister under Prime Minister Kenny Anthony.

+Career

-Felix Terry Finisterre is a Saint Lucian citizen and a sustainable tourism consultant.
-He is a former teacher, having served at St Aloysius Roman Catholic Boys' School, Corinth Junior Secondary and Teachers' Training College, which was absorbed as the Teacher Training Division of the Sir Arthur Lewis Community College.
+Finisterre began his career in education, teaching at St Aloysius Roman Catholic Boys' School, Corinth Junior Secondary and the Teachers' Training College, which was later absorbed as the Teacher Training Division of the Sir Arthur Lewis Community College.
+He taught for 18 years across all levels of the Saint Lucian education system, and after completing university studies in the United Kingdom he returned home to lecture at the former Saint Lucia Teachers' College.

+Tourism and development work

-A Kellogg Fellow since 1989, Finisterre has worked with several local and regional development agencies, including the National Research & Development Foundation and Small Enterprise Assistance Project in Barbados.
+A Kellogg Fellow since 1989, Finisterre has worked with several local and regional development agencies, including the National Research & Development Foundation and the Small Enterprise Assistance Project in Barbados.
 He was a Deputy Director of Tourism in the Saint Lucia Tourist Board, under then-Director Agnes Francis and then-Minister Romanus Lansiquot.
-Mr. Finisterre is the founding Director of the Saint Lucia Heritage Tourism Programme and of the Soufriere Regional Development Programme, which founded the Soufriere Marine Management Area.
+He was the founding Director of the Saint Lucia Heritage Tourism Programme and of the Soufrière Regional Development Programme, which founded the Soufrière Marine Management Area, described as the first integrated marine management area in the Eastern Caribbean.
+He also played a leading role in developing the Sulphur Springs as a tourism attraction.

-Mr. Finisterre is a member of the Saint Lucia Labour Party, and won the Babonneau seat in the House of Assembly in 2001.
-He was appointed as Minister for Communications, Transportations, Works & Public Utilities in the administration led by Prime Minister, Dr Kenny Davis Anthony.
-Finisterre lost the Babonneau seat in the General Elections of 2006.

-He is head of the sub-regional office of the Caribbean Local Economic Development programme (CARILED), implemented by the Federation of Canadian Municipalities (FCM), in partnership with the Caribbean Forum of Local Government Ministers (CFLGM), the Caribbean Association of Local Government Authorities (CALGA) and the Commonwealth Local Government Forum (CLGF) and funded by the Canadian International Development Agency (CIDA).
+Finisterre has served on national and regional boards and advisory bodies, including the Saint Lucia National Trust, the UNDP Global Environment Facility Small Grants Programme and the Caribbean Natural Resources Institute, and is the Eastern Caribbean representative of the CARICOM–Canada Expert Deployment Mechanism.
+He headed the sub-regional office of the Caribbean Local Economic Development programme (CARILED), implemented by the Federation of Canadian Municipalities in partnership with the Caribbean Forum of Local Government Ministers, the Caribbean Association of Local Government Authorities and the Commonwealth Local Government Forum, and funded by the Canadian International Development Agency.

+Political career

+A member of the Saint Lucia Labour Party, Finisterre won the Babonneau seat in the House of Assembly in 2001.
+He was appointed Minister for Communications, Transportation, Works and Public Utilities on 10 December 2001 in the administration led by Prime Minister Kenny Davis Anthony.
+He lost the Babonneau seat at the 2006 general election.

+Acting Governor-General

+In August 2026, Finisterre was appointed Acting Governor-General of Saint Lucia by King Charles III, on the advice of Prime Minister Philip J. Pierre, with effect from 1 August.
+He succeeded Sir Cyril Errol Melchiades Charles, who left office on 31 July 2026.